-- the discloser honestly and reasonably believes the information provided tends to show the conduct or danger
+- the discloser has an honest and reasonable belief that the information provided tends to show the conduct or danger

 - the information tends to show the conduct or danger regardless of the discloser’s belief.

-Information that ‘tends to show’ wrongdoing or danger must be more than a mere suspicion.
-There must be information that indicates or supports a view that the wrongdoing or danger has or will occur.
+Information that ‘tends to show’ wrongdoing or danger must be more than a mere suspicion or bald allegations.

 The discloser is not required to undertake any investigative action before making a disclosure, and does not need to provide any evidence.

-A disclosure may still be a PID even if the information turns out to be incorrect or unable to be substantiated provided the discloser had a genuine and reasonable belief that it did occur.
-This allows for genuine misinterpretations of information to fall within the scope of a PID.
+Information may still be a disclosure under the PID Act even if the information turns out to be incorrect or unable to be substantiated provided the discloser had a genuine and reasonable belief that it did occur.
+This allows for genuine misinterpretations of information to fall within the scope of the PID Act.

 Who is a proper authority?

-Proper authorities are persons and organisations authorised under the PID Act to receive PIDs.
+Proper authorities are persons and organisations authorised under the PID Act to receive public interest disclosures.

-- The public sector organisation that is the subject of the PID.
-A public sector entity is a proper authority if the disclosure is about the conduct of that entity or its employees.
+- The public sector agency responsible for the wrongdoing.
+A public sector agency is a proper authority if the disclosure is about the conduct of that entity or its employees.

 - An agency you believe has authority to investigate the matter.
 For example, the Crime and Corruption Commission is a proper authority for disclosures about corrupt conduct.

-- The Chief Judicial Officer of a court or tribunal when the report is about suspected official misconduct or reprisal by judicial officers.
+- The Chief Judicial Officer of a court or tribunal when the report is about suspected corrupt conduct or reprisal by a judicial officer.

-- A Member of the Legislative Assembly (an MP).
+- Any Member of the Queensland Parliament (an MP).

 What protection does the Public Interest Disclosure Act provide?

-Disclosers are entitled to reasonable information about the action taken as a result of a PID.
+Disclosers are entitled to reasonable information about the action taken as a result of making a disclosure.
 This includes information about the action proposed and, if action is taken, the results of that action.

 Reprisal against a discloser is an offence.
-The PID Act also makes the public sector entity vicariously liable if any of the entity’s employees attempt or cause reprisal against a discloser (whether public officer or a member of the public).
-Public sector entity chief executive officers have specific obligations to ensure public officers who make a PID are supported and offered protection from reprisal.
+The PID Act also makes the public sector entity vicariously liable if any of the entity’s employees attempt or cause reprisal against a discloser (whether the discloser is a public officer or a member of the public).
+Public sector entity chief executive officers have specific obligations to ensure public officers who make a disclosure are supported and offered protection from reprisal.

-If you are a public sector officer, you cannot be disciplined for the action of making a PID.
-However, a discloser’s liability for their own conduct is not affected by the action of making a PID.
-Making a PID does not prevent reasonable management action.
+If you are a public sector officer, you cannot be disciplined for the action of making a public interest disclosure.
+However, a discloser’s liability for their own conduct is not affected by the action of making a disclosure.
+Making a disclosure does not prevent reasonable management action.

 The PID Act also provides that appropriate consideration be given to the interests of the person subject to a public interest disclosure.
 Sometimes a disclosure is the result of an honest but mistaken claim and it is important that all public sector officers are treated fairly.

 Are public interest disclosures confidential?